-- ✓ Be aware of where the pool edge is at all times - ✓ Move pots, ornaments, and furniture away from the pool. - ✓ Give yourself plenty of room. - ✓ Do NOT mix electricity and water, use electric tools with a ground-fault detection system.

-- ✓ When using equipment follow safety procedures - ✓ When using cleaning chemicals protect skin, eyes, hands, and clothes. - ✓ If grinding or sandblasting, protect eyes, ears and breathing with suitable products. - ✓ When using V790/E4115 protect yourself properly.
-(See details later
+- ✓ Be aware of where the pool edge is at all times. - ✓ Move pots, ornaments, and furniture away from the pool. - ✓ Give yourself plenty of room. - ✓ Do NOT mix electricity and water, use electric tools with a ground-fault detection system. - ✓ When using equipment follow safety procedures - ✓ When using cleaning chemicals protect skin, eyes, hands, and clothes. - ✓ If grinding or sandblasting, protect eyes, ears and breathing with suitable products. - ✓ When using V790 protect yourself properly.
+(See details later)

-1.7.
+1.5.
 Emptying The Pool

-You will need to empty the pool and it may be done via a siphon, a submersible pump or sometimes the backwash feature on the pool.
-A siphon, allow 24 hours or longer.
+You will need to empty the pool and it may be done via a siphon, a submersible pump or hours or longer.
 An electric submersible pump, from a hire company, (Kennard's) will usually take 10-12 hours and cut off when near empty.
-(You can purchase a submersible pump for about \$150-250.00 from Bunnings or good plumbing suppliers).
+(You can purchase a submersible pump for about \$150- 250.00 from Bunnings or good plumbing suppliers).

 You will usually need to keep the hire pump for several days to empty out the cleaning residues.

 When emptying the pool note the following: